The Science of Clouds

 In any event, clouds have very many different forms characterized mostly by their height and water content and whether there is any precipitation .

 At any time on average, most of the world’s surface [about 60-70%] is covered by clouds .
 Clouds are thus the primary regulators of the earth’s temperature because they block (i.e. scatter and reflect) sunlight and re-radiate infrared heat in all directions.
-The direct effects of global warming gases are insignificant in comparison.
+The direct effects of global warming gases are less in comparison.

 RELATIVE EFFECTS OF CLOUDS ON GLOBAL TEMPERATURE